NLT72/inventory1/README.md

 # inventory1

 this is my first project
 <br>
 Author by Ritik Singh
+ls
+hello guys:)